Charles D. Robinson: Postbellum years

 Robinson returned to public office when he was elected Mayor of Green Bay, Wisconsin, in 1866.
 And, in 1869, he was nominated by the Democratic Party as their candidate for Governor of Wisconsin.
 He was defeated in the November general election by incumbent Republican Governor Lucius Fairchild, who earned his third term.

 During his one-year term as Mayor in 1866, he proposed the construction of the Green Bay & Lake Pepin Railway.
 In 1870, when the railroad was incorporated, Robinson was chosen as the first President of the company.

 He was re-elected Mayor of Green Bay in 1872.
 During this term, he advocated for the construction of the Sturgeon Bay Canal and supported the extension of the Milwaukee & Northern Railroad to Green Bay.

 In the summer of 1876, he was again struck by near-fatal illness and left Wisconsin to recuperate in New York.

 Personal life and family

-Charles D. Robinson married his first wife, Sarah A. Wilcox, on December 30, 1846, in Green Bay.
+Charles D. Robinson was married twice.
+His first wife was Sarah A. Wilcox, a daughter of De Pere, Wisconsin, pioneer and prominent local Democrat Randall Wilcox.
+Robinson married Sarah Wilcox on December 30, 1846, just a few months after his arrival in the Wisconsin Territory.
 They had two children together before her death in 1852.
+A year after Sarah's death, Charles's younger brother, Albert C. Robinson, married Martha Ann Wilcox, a sister of Sarah.

-On July 12, 1854, Robinson remarried, this time to Abigail "Abbie" Colburn Ballou.
+On July 12, 1854, Charles Robinson married for the second time, this time with Abigail "Abbie" Colburn Ballou.
+Robinson was financially involved with Abbie's brother, David Ballou.
+They had one child, in 1864, who died in infancy.

 Abbie was active in the management of Robinson's paper, the Advocate, and took over as publisher of the paper when his health began to fail in 1881.
 She continued running the paper for two years after his death.

 Robinson died in Green Bay, September 25, 1886.